medizininformatik-initiative/cord-dq-checker/README.md

 Here are some [examples](https://github.com/medizininformatik-initiative/cord-dq-checker/tree/FDPG_study/Local/Data/Export) of data quality reports generated locally using sythetic data.

 ## 4. Data Quality Metrics
 - The data quality framework [`dqLib`](https://github.com/KaisTahar/dqLib) has been used as an R package for generating specific reports on DQ related issues and metrics.
+The used version of `dqLib` is availabe in the folder `./Local/R`.
 - The following DQ indicators and parameters are configured by default reports:
   | Dimension  | DQ Indicator |
   | ------------- | ------------- |